 Instructions

 - Heat cumin seeds in a small dry skillet over medium heat until they become fragrant.
-Remove from heat and use a motar and pestle or spice grinder to grind the cumin seeds into a powder.
+Remove from heat and use a motar and pestle or spice grinder to grind the cumin seeds into a powder.1 Tablespoon cumin seeds

-- Place the powder in a small jar, and whisk together with honey, lemon juice, olive oil, salt, and cayenne.
+- Place the ground cumin in a small jar, and whisk together with honey, lemon juice, olive oil, salt, and cayenne.⅓ cup extra virgin olive oil, 2 Tablespoons freshly squeezed lemon juice, 1 Tablespoon honey, ½ teaspoon finely ground sea salt, ¼ teaspoon cayenne pepper

-- In a large bowl toss together everything but the almonds with the dressing.
+- In a large bowl toss together everything but the almonds with the dressing.3 cups shredded carrots, 14 ounces chickpeas, 1 cup cooked farro, ⅔ cup prunes, ⅓ cup fresh mint leaves

-- Give it a good mix so the dressing gets a chance to run over everything.
+- Give it a good mix so the dressing can cover everything.

 - Serve immediately, or refrigerate, covered, until you're ready to serve.